ellereeeee/notes/API and Web Service Introduction/API and Web Service Introduction notes.md

 #### API Mashup

 This is not a real term, but one used by the course instructor to explain a concept.
 "API Mashup" is when you use several APIs to make your own API.
 An example of this would be a travel website using the APIs of several airline companies to find the flight and price availability for the flight you search for.
 Using several APIs can be powerful.

+### Section 3: Web Service

+#### What is a Web Service?

+**A web service is an API that uses the internet.** Not all APIs use the web.

+Web services use:
+- XML or JSON to format data over the internet
+- REST, SOAP, or XML/RPC protocols to transfer that data